These simple directions are typical of what can be found on the internet and in many good books about cultured veggies.

 Estimation is acceptable, too much can’t hurt and too little will just slow the process.

 Why You Should Be Eating Cultured Vegetables.

 Fermentation is a culinary technique prized by humans for thousands of years.
 During the process of lactic fermentation, lactic acid already present in a given food is utilized to predigest the food into a simpler substance.
 This process involves creating an environment that is hospitable to beneficial bacteria, yet inhospitable to harmful microorganisms.
-The food to be fermented is prepared; placed in a jar, a crock, or another suitable container; and sits virtually undisturbed for hours, days, weeks, even months while the lactic acid does it's work.
-The result is a tangy delicacy with distinct flavour.
+The food to be fermented is prepared; placed in a jar, a crock, or another suitable container; and sits virtually undisturbed for hours, days, weeks, even months while the lactic acid does its work.
+The result is a tangy delicacy with a distinct flavour.
 Two well-known fermented vegetable dishes are Korean kimchi and German sauerkraut.

 Make your own fermented veggies with the following products:

 - Wash well and chop finely or shred/process a mixture of vegetables of your choice.

 - Mix together in a large bowl with one to one and a half teaspoons of salt per kilo of vegetables.
 If using herbs, spices and/or kimchi paste, mix in now.

 - Mix the Starter Culture into half a cup of filtered or bottled water and let sit for a few minutes.

 - Pack the vegetables into your sterilised glass container(s), leaving an inch or two at the top, or into a sterilised crock, leaving room for the stones.